KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 * A proxy to manage the server traffic listening on port 9595
 * TCP/IP protocol in place on the server

-> <span id="note-byline">All wireless access must be monitored with cybersecurity software as once access is is given to the server system, the software does __not__ perform any further security checks.
+> <span id="note-byline">All wireless access must be monitored with cybersecurity software as once access is given to the server system, the software does __not__ perform any further security checks.
 > </span>

 ### Licenses and certificates